 This is a super important topic.
 Some women are super dominating and sometimes men will think that's cute in the dating stages.
 Then later they hate it.
-When you are working towards getting married, you must talk on roles.
-This can be a big battle for
+When you are working towards getting married, you must talk about roles.
+This can be a big battle

-I know I keep saying "this one is important" but it is and they all are.
+I know I keep saying "this one is important," but it is, and they all are.
 Expectations, like roles, can be blurred.
 They are similar and different.
-Everyone has expectations of someone, something and even themselves.
-You have to communicate that to your
+Everyone has expectations of someone, something, and even themselves.
+You have to communicate that to

-spouse.
+your spouse.
 And you may have to compromise and sometimes it's out of the question.
-But that's something you all have to work on and decide together.
+But that's something you all have to work on and decide on together.